paullyvenne/paullygpt/README.md

 * example Windows shortcut Link to launch included

 ## Instructions
-1. Unpack Zip file into a writable folder on a Windows compatible machine
+1. From Github, click the green CODE button to download zip file into a writable folder on a Windows compatible machine
-2. Launch the Run PaullyGPT.lnk shortcut link to launch Powershell with -ExecutionPolicy Bypass to get running.
+2. Once all files are unzipped, launch the Run PaullyGPT.lnk shortcut link to launch Powershell with -ExecutionPolicy Bypass to get running.
 (Note: If the shortcut fails to run the script, try to adjust the shortcut's START directory path to point to the PaullyGPT folder as needed, it might be stuck on a default value I had locally.
 You can modify the Start Path of the shortcut by right-clicking on and choosing Properties.)
-3. The first time it is run, you will be required to enter a valid OPENAI API KEY.
+4. The first time it is run, you will be required to enter a valid OPENAI API KEY.
-4. While using PaullyGPT, it will create a subfolder to contain transcript logs of the session as well as a config file containing the APIKEY to access OPENAI for future user.
+5. While using PaullyGPT, it will create a subfolder to contain transcript logs of the session as well as a config file containing the APIKEY to access OPENAI for future user.

 ## Easy to Configure and Customize Behavior
 ```powershell